softwaregroup-bg/ut-run/microservices.md

-* `Microservice handlers` - this is a set of low level functions, usually grouped by their role, for example: validations, error definitions, database schema, etc. These handlers are often named in the form `name1.name2.name3`, to allow for namesapcing between microservice modules.
+* `Microservice handlers` - this is a set of low level functions, usually grouped by their role, for example: validations, error definitions, database schema, etc. These handlers are often named in the form `name1.name2.name3`, to allow for name spacing between microservice modules.

 ## Logical structure

-Following a common logical structure, allows combining the `microservice modules`, `microservice layers` and `microservie handlers` in a flexible way, so that different microservices may be created, depending on the need.
+Following a common logical structure, allows combining the `microservice modules`, `microservice layers` and `microservice handlers` in a flexible way, so that different microservices may be created, depending on the need.
 When combining these elements an important aspect is being able to provide configuration and customization for each element, starting from a simple enabling/disabling it, to passing more complex configuration.
 Often parts of the configuration are specific to the running environment (development, test, production, etc.).
-While ut-run can be used in defferent ways, the following logical structure is its primary use case:
+While ut-run can be used in different ways, the following logical structure is its primary use case:

 ```js